Struggling Leicester loses 2-0 to Everton in EPL | WHIZ News

-LEICESTER, England (AP) — Deprived of the stars behind its improbable triumph last season, Leicester was beaten 2-0 at home by Everton on Saturday in the latest disappointing result of its Premier League title defense.
+LEICESTER, England (AP) — Deprived of the stars behind its improbable triumph last season, Leicester was beaten 2-0 at home by Everton on Monday in the latest disappointing result of its English Premier League title defense.

 Belgium internationals Kevin Mirallas and Romelu Lukaku scored breakaway goals in the second half to earn Everton its first away win since September and move the team into seventh place.